Part Six: 151

 One hundred and fifty one.
 I had already convinced myself that she had it.
 She had used the bathroom six times that afternoon.
 She was hungry constantly.
 I was envisioning the drive to the hospital, the terror on her face when it was time for the first of a lifetime of shots.
 It was over.
 My life, as I knew it, was over.

 It was late.
 The girls were in bed.
 Jim and I had been talking in hushed whispers about our concerns, until we couldn’t bear it any longer.
-He crept into their room and pricked her finger while she slept without waking her, a skill we had become very adept at over the past 3 months, but instead of the bottom bunk where our sweet P slept, he reached into the top, to test O, our five year old.
+He crept into their room and pricked her finger while she slept without waking her, a skill we had become very adept at over the past three months, but instead of the bottom bunk where our sweet P slept, he reached into the top, to test O, our six-year-old.
 I was sitting in the glider, nursing a three month old Q and wondering how I could leave.
 Leave all of it, all of them.

-Being P’s pancreas had been hard and will continue to be, but with O, my willful, challenging, brilliant, sensitive six year old, it would be impossible.
+Being P’s pancreas had been hard and will continue to be, but with O, my willful, challenging, brilliant, sensitive six-year-old, it would be impossible.
 We already struggled to understand each other, and starting tomorrow, I imagined the six shots a day, not to mention the obsessive carb counting and blood checks, and at least a decade of being in constant struggle over what she put in her body and when, followed by a lifetime of worry and loss of control.
 I couldn’t do it.
 It was more than I could bear.

 “Kate,” he called to me.
 “Kate, what does that mean?”